A festival of Jewish earth-based spirituality and cultural arts

 Rising towards collective liberation & radical hereness

-MANNA is an intergenerational and emergent 4-day Passover pilgrimage festival on Chumash Land in southern California.
+MANNA is an intergenerational and emergent 4-day Passover pilgrimage festival on Chumash Land in southern California

-We are a collaborative ecosystem, composed of individuals, families and communities, people across many Jewish identities, diasporas and politics, in solidarity with non-Jewish family, friends, and allies.
+Composed of individuals, families and communities, people across many Jewish identities, diasporas and politics, in solidarity with non-Jewish family, friends, and allies.

 The purpose of MANNA is to make our Passover celebration a continued practice of liberation.